kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/introduction-technical-skills.md

 that, to become a data science researcher you need to become comfortable both software engineering tools and statistical concepts.
-For instance, you will need to master of a wide variety of technical skills that include using a text editor and a terminal window and testing and debugging a Python program or a using an interactive Jupyter notebook.
+For instance, you will need to master of a wide variety of technical skills that include using a text editor and a terminal window and testing and debugging a Python program or using an interactive Jupyter notebook.
 Once you understand those basic skills you will need to learn how to understand statistical concepts and then apply them in a Python program.